 It is essential to destroy all the lesions.

 Then, the patient should be examined again within a fortnight after treatment to ensure that there is no regrowth of the lesion and also to detect if there are new lesions.

 Genital warts can be more easily treated with the local application of a 25 percent suspension of podophyllum in tincture benzoin.
 It is preferable to first apply vaseline on the skin surrounding the lesion to protect it from an overflow of the medicine.
 The podophyllum suspension should be allowed to dry and after two hours the whole area should be washed with soap and water.

 Within a week’s time the wart may regress completely but in case the lesion is big, applications of podophyllum may have to be repeated at weekly intervals till the lesion regresses completely.

-Podophyllum is effective only on the genital warts and not on other types of lesions.
+Podophyllum is effective only on genital warts and not on other types of lesions.

-Many times, the warts disappear even without any treatment.
+Many times, warts disappear even without any treatment.